CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 Dust and other contaminants in a data center can cause the technology to stop working.
 Due to contamination, it precipitates more often and wears out sooner.

-### 2 10 Insufficient roadway dimensioningIf cable runs are not routed separately and minimum clearances are not met, data center IT disruptions can occur.
+### 2 10 Insufficient roadway dimensioning
+If cable runs are not routed separately and minimum clearances are not met, data center IT disruptions can occur.
 Also extensions of the network can be problematic, so that the protection against fire and smoke developments may no longer be guaranteed.
 It should also be noted that holes for fire-rated cable glands may only be laid with cables at 60% of the cross-section.
 40% must be filled with fire-retardant mortar or another material approved for firefighting.
 If this requirement is not observed, a fire from the adjacent room may easily spread to the RZ.

 3 requirements
 ---------------